List of Ratt members: 2012 onwards

 Croucier returned to take Crane's place in May 2012.
 Blotzer was temporarily replaced for a run of shows in early 2014, as he had yet to recover from neck surgery he underwent the previous October.
 In April 2014, Pearcy announced that he had left Ratt for a third time, blaming the "constant turmoil" and other controversies surrounding the band.
 The following September, Blotzer rebranded his new group from Bobby Blotzer's Ratt Experience to simply Ratt, having "taken control" of the brand, with the drummer joined by lead vocalist Joshua Alan, guitarists Michael "Doc" Ellis and Nicolas "Blaze" Baum, and bassist Scotty Griffin.
 DeMartini later sued Blotzer over the use of the Ratt name, however this was denied by a court ruling.
 Griffin was replaced by Robbie Crane in February 2016, and both Blaze and Crane left in August.
 They were replaced initially by Stacey Blades and Todd Kerns, respectively, and later on a more permanent basis by Mitch Perry and Brad Lang.
 Blades remained as a replacement for Ellis.
 Alan left the band in January 2017 to pursue other projects.
-He was replaced by Seann Nichols, although the band performed only one show and has been inactive since March 2017.
+He was replaced by Seann Nicols, although the band performed only one show and has been inactive since March 2017.

 In November 2016, Pearcy, DeMartini and Croucier regained ownership of the Ratt name from Blotzer, expelling him from the original partnership and reforming the band with Carlos Cavazo and Jimmy DeGrasso.
-The band returned to touring, but in March 2018 it was reported that DeMartini had been fired from the band.
+The band returned to touring, but in March 2018, it was reported that DeMartini had been fired from the band.
 A few days later, Cavazo confirmed the news and added that he had also left the band.
 In June, Pearcy and Croucier assured that they would continue with Ratt, and the following month the group returned with new members Jordan Ziff on lead guitar, Chris Sanders on rhythm guitar and Pete Holmes on drums.
 Sanders was later replaced by former David Lee Roth guitarist Frankie Lindia.